thejsway/thejsway/manuscript/intro03.md

 Because of the explosion of the Web and the advent of the web 2.0 (based on rich, interactive pages), JavaScript has become increasingly popular.
 Web browser designers have optimized the execution speed of JavaScript, which means it's now a very fast language.

 This led to the emergence of the [Node.js](https://nodejs.org) platform, which allows you to create JavaScript applications outside the browser.
-Thanks to a software called [MongoDB](https://www.mongodb.com), JavaScript has even entered the database world (software whose role is to store information).
+Thanks to a software called [MongoDB](https://www.mongodb.com/home), JavaScript has even entered the database world (software whose role is to store information).

 Finally, the popularity of smartphones and tablets with different systems (iOS, Android, Windows Phone) has led to the emergence of so-called cross-platform development tools.
 They allow you to write a single mobile application that's compatible with these systems.
 These tools are almost always based on...
 JavaScript!

 ## JavaScript: an essential language

 In short, JavaScript is everywhere.
-It sits on top of a rich ecosystem of **components** (small software *bricks* that you can easily plug into your project) and a vibrant developer community.
-Knowing it will open the doors of the web browser-side programming (known as front-end development), server side development (backend), and mobile development.
-A growing number of people see JavaScript as the most important technology in software development nowadays.
+It sits on top of a rich ecosystem of **components** (small software bricks that you can easily plug into your project) and a vibrant developer community.
+Knowing it will open the doors of the web browser-side programming (known as front-end development), server side development (back-end), and mobile development.
+A number of people see JavaScript as the most important technology in software development nowadays.

-Both ubiquitous and still relatively easy to learn, JavaScript is also a [great choice](https://medium.freecodecamp.com/what-programming-language-should-i-learn-first-%CA%87d%C4%B1%C9%B9%C9%94s%C9%90%CA%8C%C9%90%C9%BE-%C9%B9%C7%9D%CA%8Dsu%C9%90-19a33b0a467d#.3yu73z1px) as a first language for learning programming.
+Both ubiquitous and still relatively easy to learn, JavaScript is also a good choice as a first language for learning programming.

 ## Version used in this book